BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 systematic basis, for each related insurance or reinsurance undertaking falling within the scope of group supervision, the following information:

-(a) the solvency and financial condition report, unless the group supervisor has agreed under Article 256(2) of Directive 2009/138/EC to the inclusion of subsidiaries within the group in a single solvency and financial condition report;
+(a) the solvency and financial condition report, unless the group supervisor has agreed under Article 256(2) of Directive/EC to the inclusion of subsidiaries within the group in a single solvency and financial condition report;

 (b) the regular supervisory report, as well as relevant annual and quarterly quantitative templates;